DallanQ/lotr_journeys_in_middle_earth/Reference.md

 21.7 If an attack does not add any hits or modifiers to an enemy group, the hero still selects "Apply" in the attack pane, which can cause a counterattack.

 ### 22  DAMAGE AND FEAR (page 11)

-Damage (icon of 3 scratch claws) represents inflictions to a hero's body, and fear (icon of a devil-like face with two curved horns) represents inflictions to a hero's mind and soul.
+Damage (icon of 3 scratches claw) represents inflictions to a hero's body, and fear (icon of a devil-like face with two curved horns) represents inflictions to a hero's mind and soul.

 #### 22.1   SUFFERING DAMAGE AND FEAR (page 11)

-The threats of Middle-earth can cause heroes to suffer damage (icon of 3 scratch claws) or fear (icon of a devil-like face with two curved horns).
+The threats of Middle-earth can cause heroes to suffer damage (icon of 3 scratches claw) or fear (icon of a devil-like face with two curved horns).
 When a hero suffers too much damage or fear, they are in danger of being defeated.

 22.2 Each hero has a damage limit and a fear limit presented on their hero card.
 These limits represent the amount of damage (icon of 3 scratch claws) or fear (icon of a devil-like face with two curved horns) a hero can have before they must perform a last stand (see "Last Stands" on page 18).